Building Mental Strength

 Staying Focused

-In sports, athletes must remain focused on not only their game but also training.
-Training can be rather long and tedious.
+In sports, athletes must remain focused on not only their game but also their training, which can be rather long and tedious.
 Successful athletes can stay focused on their goals and sustain that motivation.
-Several strategies can be used to help improve one's mental focus, including playing the game of poker at an online casino or with a group of friends.
+Several strategies can be used to help improve one's mental focus, including playing poker at an online casino or with a group of friends.
 The mental aspect of poker can help train one's brain to keep focused on the task at hand.

 Self-Control

 Self-control is the ability to think through a situation before acting.
-When athletes have self-control, they can stop and think.
-This allows them the time to make the best possible choice.
-Additionally, athletes with self-control can keep working towards their goals rather than be easily distracted down another path in life.
-By setting boundaries, athletes can define how far they are willing to go in certain situations.
+When athletes have self-control, they can stop and think, which allows them the time to make the best possible choice.
+Additionally, athletes with self-control can keep working towards their goals rather than being easily distracted down another path in life.
+By setting boundaries, athletes can define how far they will go in certain situations.

-Building these skills is essential for those who participate in sports, but they are also applicable to everyday life.
+Building these skills is essential for those participating in sports, but they also apply to everyday life.
 Consider trying some of these suggestions to help improve your mental strength.

 Page Reference